NehGuk/bid1/README.md

 ## Contributions

 For suggestions and contributions, please fork this repository and open new pull requests.
 The main branch is protected.
-Also, fel free to post on the [issues](https://github.com/NehGuk/bid7/issues) tab.
+You're also welcome to post post on the [issues](https://github.com/NehGuk/bid7/issues) tab.